qmk/qmk_firmware/keyboards/mechwild/obe/keymaps/jonavin/readme.md

     - inverts the Num lock indicator, LED is on when num lokc is off

 ALTTAB_SCROLL_ENABLE
-    - Fn + encoder switches the default volume control to do Alt-Tab scroll
     - bind KS_TSTOG to a different key to change how this toggle happens

 ## All layers diagram